 It may sound obvious, but it’s the most important place to start.
-While most major VPN providers permit P2P traffic, some ban it on certain servers.
+While most major VPN services permit P2P traffic, some ban it on certain servers.

-Check the Streaming & Torrenting section of our reviews and make sure that you can live with any server exclusions.
-Our top picks will have little-to-no restrictions at all.
+Check the Streaming & Torrenting section of our VPN reviews and make sure that you can live with any server exclusions.
+Our top VPN picks will have little-to-no restrictions at all.

 You may have found a VPN that allows you to torrent, but if it doesn’t have a server near you then speeds could seriously suffer.

-Some providers that allow torrenting throttle P2P traffic anyway, severely hampering speeds.
-Make sure your choice does every thing it can to give you the best torrenting experience.
+Some VPN services that allow torrenting throttle P2P traffic anyway, severely hampering speeds.
+Make sure your choice does everything it can to give you the best torrenting experience.

 If you’re a heavy torrenter then you’ll want to be absolutely sure that your VPN isn’t keeping tabs on your downloading habits.
 Look for a VPN that truly is ‘zero-logs’.

-Certain jurisdictions are more privacy-friendly than others when the authorities come knocking asking for user data.
+Certain jurisdictions are more privacy-friendly for VPNs than others when the authorities come knocking asking for user data.

 Instead look for more out of the way locations, such as British Virgin Islands, Panama, the Seychelles and Hong Kong, for example.